patzsantos/e-portfolio-uoeo/ssdcs_unit7.md

 Review the blogs at Praka (2018) and Szabo (n.d.) and then create a CLI/ shell that implements the following:<br>

-- When you enter the command LIST it lists the contents of the current directory
+- When you enter the command LIST it lists the contents of the current directory<br>
-- The ADD command will add the following two numbers together and provide the result
+- The ADD command will add the following two numbers together and provide the result<br>
-- The HELP command provides a list of commands available
+- The HELP command provides a list of commands available<Br>
-- The EXIT command exits the shell
+- The EXIT command exits the shell<br>
 - Add suitable comments to your code and add the program to your e-portfolio.
 Be prepared to demonstrate it in the seminar session next week.<Br>

 <img src="images/ssdcs_unit7_simpleshell1.png?raw=true"/>